jeffwongqy/Bayesian-Mushroom-Classification/README.md

 $$\beta_{j} \sim N(0, 5)$$

-- `sigma_habitat` is assigned a HalfNormal(5) prior to ensure the habitat-effect standard deviation is positive (i.e. to control the variability of habitat coefficients):
+- `sigma_habitat` is assigned a HalfNormal(5) priors, ensuring the habitat-effect standard deviation is positive (i.e. to control the variability of habitat coefficients):

 $$\sigma_{habitat} \sim HalfNormal(5)$$